Zilborg/zilborg.github.io/docs/library/how-to/grpc_security_testing.md

 - [evans](https://github.com/ktr0731/evans) (cmd)
 - [bloomrpc](https://github.com/bloomrpc/bloomrpc) (gui)

 However, the most popular solutions for development and working with a request [Postman](https://www.postman.com/product/what-is-postman/) (hi QA 👋) or [BurpSuite](https://portswigger.net/burp) (hi QA and AppSec 👋) do not support gRPC requests by default.
+However, Burp Pro with the plugin can catch and analyze requests but can not send them.

 #### By the researching, we conclude